G8GYW/g8gyw.github.io/readme.md

 Check the VSWR readings using different loads and power levels.
 Again, the accuracy should be better than 5% between 1 and 10 Watts.

+The maximum power reading is about 12 Watts as the forward voltage approaches the upper limit of the ADC input range.

 The absolute maximum input level before component damage occurs is about 25 Watts.

 <h3>PARTS LIST</h3>